mvolkmann/blog/src/rust.md

 Systems languages tend to be more complex that non-systems languages, requiring more time to learn and more time to write software in them.
 Rust is no exception.
-But developers choose to use it in spite of this in order to gain the benefits described above.
+But some developers choose to them in spite of this in order to gain the benefits described above.

 ## Installing